statin answers

 Ciclosporin, often used to suppress immune response in organ transplant (this drug produces an adverse reaction with many other medicines)

-Niacin – another chemical used to fight cholesterol disorder.
-However, there are indications that use with a statin can increase the changes of rhabdomyolysis and kidney problems.
+Niacin - a vitamin used to fight cholesterol problems.
+However, there are indications that use with a statin can increase the chances of rhabdomyolysis and kidney problems.
 Can be prescription or over-the-counter.

 Steroids, including synthetic testosterone and birth control pills.